Atlanta FedEx & UPS Accident Lawyer

 The significant difference that can impact your accident claim is that FedEx says that they utilize independent contractors in some company divisions.
 Independent contractors supposedly have substantial decision-making power in how the vehicles are maintained.
 Independent contractors also have latitude in keeping an ongoing check of each driver’s driving record.

 FedEx Ground and FedEx Home say that they use independent contractors, while FedEx Express uses direct employees.
-However, under Georgia law, if a company controls the time, manner, and scope of a driver’s work, they can be liable for accidents caused by the driver’s negligence.
+However, under Georgia law, if a company controls the time, manner, and scope of a driver’s work, it can be liable for accidents caused by the driver’s negligence.
 Therefore, whether it is an independent contractor or FedEx direct employee, FedEx remains responsible for the driver’s actions.

 FedEx Express conducts a full background check when a new employee is hired and performs at least annual checks of a driver’s background.
 Their fleet undergoes visual inspection at the start of each shift, and there is a comprehensive system for reporting mechanical and maintenance issues.